m3g/PDBTools.jl/docs/src/selections.md

     with these selections, as they might retrieve non-protein atoms.

-### Retrieving indices, filtering, etc
+## Retrieving indices, filtering, etc

 !!! compat
     The `Select` object was implemented in PDBTools v1.1.0.
+The `sel""` string macro was implemented in PDBTools v1.2.0.

 If only the indices of the atoms are of interest, the Julia `findall` function can be used, by passing a `Select` object, or a regular